6 AM start on Saturday, September 13th, 2014

 - 3 wins $250 (USD)

 To limit trail congestion and promote safety along the course, the 50K will be started in 3 waves at 5 minute offsets.
 If you believe you will finish in the first third of the field we recommend you sign up for wave one.
 If you think you will be in the middle third, please sign up for wave two.
 If you believe you will be in the back third then wave three is the one for you!

-There are four aid stations located along the 50K course.
+There are four fully stocked aid stations, plus one water only station, located along the 50K course.
 Each aid station will be supplied with water, electrolyte drink, gels, snacks, first aid, and energetic volunteers!